How To Manage Your Reputation

 Share links to your website, your social media profiles and other posts as often as possible.
 Whenever you update a blog or SM profile, think about how you can tie it to other assets you own, or that positively reflect on who you are.
 The natural inclusion of links in new content further solidifies its relevance and justifies a stronger search engine ranking.

 Refuse to be the victim.
-Take control of your online reputation.
+Learn how to manage your reputation and take control of your online footprint.

 Believe it or not, the Internet is not an entirely chaotic and uncontrollable environment.
 For those with a little savvy and desire to work with the digital tools available, the Internet presents an opportunity to effectively defend and buffer your name from online attack and the potential of negative search engine information appearing online.